-As a Division of the Public Safety Department, the ASSP is comprised of one Coordinator and three Animal Safety Officers (ASO) which receives more than 13,500 animal complaints annually.
+As a Division of the Public Safety Department, the ASSP is comprised of one Coordinator and four Animal Safety Officers (ASO) which receives more than 13,500 animal complaints annually.
 Animal complaints consist of more than 120 bite reports and more than 275 are sick and injured animals.
 The ASSP investigates approximately 400 cases of animal cruelty and capture roughly 2,000 stray animals annually.

 The ASSP Office is located at 15305 W. Midway Road in Ft.
 Pierce.
 The office hours are Monday through Friday from 8 a.m. to 5 p.m. and is closed on national holidays.
 To see if your pet might have been pick up by ASSP visit www.stlucieco.gov/lost_pets.

 All calls for service for our ASOs go through the 9-1-1 dispatch unit.
 Calls for service include: